Child Care Provider Salary

 Popular Skills for Child Care Provider

-Professional skills reported by Child Care Providers are few in number.
+Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, skills in Childhood Education, Cleaning, Activities for Children, and Curriculum Planning are correlated to pay that is above average.
 Skills that seem to negatively impact pay include CPR and Curriculum Planning.
-Those educated in Activities for Children tend to be well versed in Childhood Education.
+Those proficient in Activities for Children are, more often than not, also skilled in Childhood Education.

 Pay by Experience Level for Child Care Provider